 About Richard Cornish

-Richard Cornish is a user experience designer in Chicago.
+Richard Cornish is a digital product designer in Chicago.
 He helps agile development teams design web applications by using research and testing to inform decision making.

 He taught as an instructor of web development at Northwestern University and as a graduate teaching assistant in information design at the University of Illinois at Urbana-Champaign.
 He also organized a Meetup that taught computer programming to beginners in a friendly workshop format.

 He thanks you for visiting with CCBot on Other with your Spider Desktop.
 Please send correspondence to his contact page.